fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 - testnet faucets
 - moonshot: understand how to deploy a basic ERC20 staking contract with vesting

----
----

 # Agenda - Part4 Draft
 - Notable hackathon projects
 - 10min on hackathon tips
 - Q&A session
 - Open mic to talk about potential hackathon project ideas
-- 10-20min on networking / teammates matching
+- 10-20min on networking / teammates matching -->

+# Outro

+---
+layout: center
+---

 ## Build